 230 E. 51st St., nr.
 Second Ave.; 212-355-0300

 This hotel, formerly the cheap, chintzy Pickwick Arms, became the cheap, cool Pod.
-Rates start at $99, and just over half the rooms have private baths.
-The aesthetic is standard spare modern: light wood and red comforters with geometric prints.
-My room, measuring about twelve feet by eight feet, has a bed connected to two side tables, a tiny work desk, small closet nook, and flat-screen TV.
+Rates start at $115, and just over half the rooms have private baths.
+The aesthetic is standard spare modern: light wood and bright-colored red or blue comforters.
+My room, measuring about 12-by-8 feet, has a bed connected to two side tables, a tiny work desk, small closet nook, and flat-screen TV.
 There’s a new-paint-over-old feeling, though; the elevators are rickety, the walls are thin, and the mattresses are hard.
-The hallway smelled like poo for the duration of my one-night stay.
-For $179, the room-with-bath isn’t a great value; a shared-bath room rate for $125 or less is a decent choice.
+For $130, the room with bath is well worth the $15 upgrade from a shared-bath pod.